MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.Services.CoordinatedReactionHandler<TAggregate, TCommand> so that it now requires an instance of Ddd.Threading.IAggregateCoordinator<TAggregate> as a parameter on construction (**Breaking Change**).
 - Changed Architecture.Ddd.Services.IProjector<TAggregate, TProjection>.ProjectAsync to include an optional context parameter (**Breaking Change**).-
 - Changed Architecture.Ddd.Services.Reconciliation.AggregateReconciler so that it now accepts an optional IDiagnosticsProxy.
-- Changed Architecture.Ddd.Services.Reconciliation.AggregateReconciler.OnDiagnosticsEmittedAsync so that the level is now optional  (**Breaking Change**).
 - Changed Architecture.Ddd.Services.Reconciliation.DefaultAggregateReconciler so that it no longer accepts a coordination timeout (it is now up to the proxies to coordinate if required) (**Breaking Change**).
 - Changed Architecture.Ddd.Services.Repository<TAggregate> so that it now accepts an optional IDiagnosticsProxy.
-- Changed Architecture.Ddd.Services.Repository<TAggregate>.OnDiagnosticsEmittedAsync so that the level is now optional  (**Breaking Change**).
 - Changed Architecture.Services.Bus so that it now accepts an optional IDiagnosticsProxy.
-- Changed Architecture.Services.Bus.OnDiagnosticsEmittedAsync so that the level is now optional  (**Breaking Change**).
 - Changed Architecture.Entity<T> to implement Threading.ICoordinatable<T> via the Id property.
 - Changed Architecture.Entity<T>.ToString so that the call is now forwarded to the ToString method for the instance held by the Id property.
 - Changed Architecture.Message so that constructor parameter context (of type Message) is now an optional parameter.